wisniewskikr/chrisblog-it-java-springboot/others/db/no-sql/java-springboot-helloworld-db-nosql-redis-crud/README.md

 Terminology explanation:
 * **Java Spring Boot application**: application created in Java programming language and basing on Spring Boot framework.
 This application returns text "Hello World" in JSON format.
 * **NoSql database**: database that enables storing and management of data in other way than relational databases
-* **MongoDB database**: noSql database type Document.
-It means that data are stored as so called Documents, usually JSONs
+* **Redis database**: noSql database type Key-Value.
+It means that data are stored as JSON under some hash
-* **MongoDB Express**: it's web Console for working with MongoDB data manually
 * **Docker**: platform for deploying application in closed units called Docker Containers
 * **Docker Compose**: tool for working with many Docker Containers